 Look microscopically within

 Scan your popular articles and ask the following questions.
-Is there a sub topic that I can elaborate on in further detail?
-Is there a common theme between certain blogs that I can over arch with a broader blog and cross-link internally.
+Is there a subtopic that I can elaborate on in further detail?
+Is there a common theme between certain blogs that I can over-arch with a broader blog and cross-link internally.
 After all, this is content you have already worked so hard on.

 It is your moral marketing duty towards your blog to maximize its potential.

-Type in a relevant hashtag in Instagram to see the top posts under that.
+Type in a relevant hashtag on Instagram to see the top posts under that.
 I searched for #newblogpost and #writersblock.
 Try for yourself and see how many posts turn up.
 There’s also video now, under each hashtag category, to inspire you even more.